Optimal differentially private kernel learning with random projection: Problem formulation

 for all $x\in\mathcal{X}$. \end{assumption}

-We now state two conditions applied to both loss function types: a \emph{capacity} condition that controls the complexity of the hypothesis space $\mathcal{H}_k$ and a \emph{source} condition that regularizes the target function $f_{\mathcal{H}_k}$.
-To do this, let us define the integral operator $L : L^2(P_X) \rightarrow L^2(P_X)$ as
+We now state the eigenvalue assumption, a standard condition in kernel learning theory \citep{caponnetto2007optimal,Nystrom_generalization,falkon,randomfeature}.
+The assumption characterizes the complexity of the hypothesis space $\mathcal{H}_k$.
+To this end, we define the integral operator $L : L^2(P_X) \rightarrow L^2(P_X)$ as